We travel back to the year 806.

 I almost forgot…that creepy tradition.
 In the past, Deventer was not a fun place to be for criminals, especially those who counterfeited money.
 Not because we threw them in jail, but even worse, we boiled them in oil.
 Alive….poor counterfeiters.

 I am not kidding, just look at this cettle.
 This cettle was used to boil people!
 The sign below the cettle is in Dutch but explains it all.
 That horrible thing is on display for everyone to watch, bit sinister don’t you think?
 Still fancy visiting our town??

-Sure you do!
-Deventer is an easy daytrip if you are in Amsterdam.
+Sure you want to visit!
+Deventer is an easy day trip from Amsterdam.
 We would love to see you here!
 To convince you even more, here some facts and figures of interesting things you probably did not know before:

 1. Bridge Too Far (for movie freaks!)